Jump to: Links to Full Articles

 John Scott – An outlaw, he was shot and killed by Springer, New Mexico Deputy Sheriff Frank P. Nichols on May 17, 1883.

-John Henry Selman (1839-1896) – Texas lawman, gunfighter, and an outlaw, Selman rustled cattle around Fort Griffin, Texas with John Larn.
-He befriended Billy the Kid during the Lincoln County War, and killed John Wesley Hardin in August 1895.
+John Henry Selman (1839-1896) – A Texas lawman, gunfighter, and outlaw, he was a vicious killer and cattle rustler.
+He led a gang called Selman’s Scouts in New Mexico.
 George Scarborough killed him on April 6, 1896.

-Larry Sheehan – Outlaw leader of a group of train robbers in 1887 in the New Mexico.
+Larry Sheehan – Outlaw leader of a group of train robbers in 1887 in New Mexico.